Anaconda Platform

 Platform

-Restrict packages based on their platform architecture.- The
+Restrict packages based on their platform architecture.

 Anaconda Platform automatically includes any package dependencies in your channel when you apply a policy that restricts packages by platform architecture. - The